Jorge Dias (ethnologist): Early life

 Dias was born in Porto in 1907 and spent most of his youth there.
 His parents had a farm near Guimarães, where Dias grew up experiencing Portuguese rural life.
 After finishing his schooling, he moved to the village of Gralheira, near Cinfães.
 As a travelling salesman, he roamed around the regions of Minho and Trás-os-Montes, selling umbrellas and even accompanying a travelling circus.
 At the age of twenty-two, he prepared for the entrance exams in order to study Germanic Philology at the University of Coimbra.
 During the following years, he had three children with his first wife, Madalena Lima de Almeida Dias.

 Before and during World War II, Dias was seconded by the Portuguese Ministry of Education to Germany as lecturer in Portuguese.
-He taught at the University of Rostock from 1938 to 1939, the University of Munich from 1939 to 1942, and the University of Berlin from 1942 to 1944.
-In Munich he started his interest in Regional Ethnology (in German: Volkskunde), a discipline still unknown in Portugal at the time.
-In 1940, he met German pianist Margot Schmidt at a concert in Rostock.
+He taught at the University of Rostock from 1938 to 1939, the Ludwig-Maximilians-Universität München from 1939 to 1942, and the Friedrich Wilhelm University of Berlin from 1942 to 1944.
+At the Ludwig-Maximilians-Universität München, he started his interest in Regional Ethnology (in German: Volkskunde), a discipline still unknown in Portugal at the time.
+In 1940, he met the German pianist Margot Schmidt at a concert in Rostock.
 They married in November 1941 and had three children in the following years.
-Dias studied contemporary history and German studies for six semesters at the Faculty of Philosophy in Munich, majoring in Romance philology; his professors were Romanist Hans Rheinfelder, Germanists Otto Höfler and Herbert Cysarz, and historian Karl Alexander von Müller.
-In March 1944, he obtained his doctorate from the University of Munich with a thesis in European ethnology based on his research on the Portuguese town Vilarinho da Furna, carried out under the supervision of Gerhard Rohlfs but apparently defended under Otto Höfler.
+Dias studied contemporary history and German studies for six semesters at the Faculty of Philosophy at the Ludwig-Maximilians-Universität München, majoring in Romance philology; his professors were Romanist Hans Rheinfelder, Germanists Otto Höfler and Herbert Cysarz, and historian Karl Alexander von Müller.
+In March 1944, he obtained his doctorate from the Ludwig-Maximilians-Universität München with a thesis in European ethnology based on his research on the Portuguese town Vilarinho da Furna, carried out under the supervision of Gerhard Rohlfs but apparently defended under Otto Höfler.